 West hypothesised that greater engagement in naturism would correlate with a higher level of general satisfaction.
 He recruited 849 British adults with a range of ages, ethnicity, sexualities and genders.
 West presented them with a survey designed to ascertain ‘the effects of naturist activity on life satisfaction, mediated by improved body image and self-esteem’.

-“Research has found that wider experience of the naked form correlates to an improvement in body image, in both male and female subjects.”
+“Research has found that wider experience of the naked form correlates to an improvement in positive body image, in both male and female subjects.”

 Without being specific about the survey’s aims, participants were questioned about whether or not they had experience of ‘clothes-free activities’.
 Discounting those that involve close family or a sexual partner; subsequent questions thoroughly assessed the individuals’ level of self-worth and required them to grade from one to seven, representing strongly disagree to strongly agree, statements regarding body image, such as: